Supportive-IDE/pyguide/README.md

 ## Release Notes

+### 0.3.0
+Fixes a bug where valid use of the walrus operator was identified as a possible misconception.

+The extension also now collects data on usage of specific concepts (e.g. writing a valid assignment status).
+This will enable the researchers to determine if providing feedback on specific misconceptions helps users to correct the underlying issue.

 ### 0.2.0
 The extension now collects usage data by default unless you disable it in Settings.
 [Read about the research project and the data we collect on our website](https://supportive-ide.hosted.york.ac.uk/participate.html)